 The buyer has 10 days to act upon the findings of a termite inspection report.
 The report should be ordered ASAP to allow time for re-inspection(s) and request records if necessary.
 If treatment is agreed upon, the inspector should provide a supplemental report noting if proper treatment methods were used, provide warranty information and record the infestation is no longer active.

 Arizona Home Termite Inspection

-Home buyers are advised to have their home inspected at least once a year for termites, regardless of whether evidence is noted on the termite report.
-Termites can invade most any home overnight and a large colony can go years undetected.
+Homebuyers are advised to have their home inspected at least once a year for termites, regardless of whether evidence is noted on the termite report.
+Termites can invade almost any home overnight and a large colony can go years undetected.
 It takes a trained and experienced termite inspector to discover the subtle signs of infestation left by Arizona termites.
-Need more information about termite inspection for home purchase? #1 Home Termite Inspection Phoenix.
+Need more information about termite inspection for a home purchase? #1 Home Termite Inspection Phoenix.